-A few weeks ago, I was interviewing Tyson Tripcony and asked him the question “what would you like your legacy to be when you finish your career as a dietitian?”
+I recently interviewed Tyson Tripcony and asked him the question “what would you like your legacy to be when you finish your career as a dietitian?”
 It’s a big question.
 He is 10x (if not more) ambitious than me, so I thought it would get an interesting answer.
 At the end of the interview, he threw a curveball and asked me the same question.
 I had never really thought about it.
 I’m not ambitious enough to want to be the best practitioner in any field within dietetics, or even have a reputation for being near the peak.
-It took a while, but I realised that what I want to do is contribute to providing evidence that significant weight-loss is achievable (and maintainable) for a far greater percentage of people than statistics are currently indicating.
+After a while, I realised that what I want to do is contribute to providing evidence that significant weight-loss is achievable (and maintainable) for a far greater percentage of people than statistics are currently indicating.
 I want to show that it is the interventions used that are flawed, rather than people inherently not being able to succeed with weight-loss.

 “95% of people who diet end up regaining the weight they lost and then gaining some more.”